-Join Dan Violet Sagmiller for an in-depth discussion in this video Add player positions, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Add player positions, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] To get the game going,…we'll need starting positions defined for players.…Let's create them.…To do that, I'm gonna go from a 2D perspective…to a 3D perspective, and then, I'm gonna change it…from perspective mode to isometric.…Now, I'm looking straight down on this,…so I should be able to get an exact marker position…for where my player should begin.…I have two places that would make sense to put a player,…one up here to start out with, and one over here.…So to do that, I'm gonna click on the map,…and then say Create Empty Child.…

 Now, when I do that, it creates an object,…but that object appears a little bit off the scene.…So I'm dragging that over to where I want that to show up.…I would say roughly about here.…Now, there's a problem with this one.…When I click off of it, there's nothing…visible to mark that spot anymore.…So I'm gonna select that, and then from the icon,…this little multicolored cube up in the corner…of the Inspector, I'm gonna select that…and choose the gray bar.…As you can see, this created a bar to show the text,…